 Sometimes, you have to bring in the big guns.
 If your little one’s diaper rash goes from mild to severe overnight, we suggest the oddly named but potent Boudreaux’s Butt Paste.
 Based on our testing, it works effectively to stop severe diaper rash.
 Boudreaux is available in three formulas, including maximum strength with 40% zinc oxide (which is what we are recommending for this article).

 Boudreaux’s ingredients are simple.
 The original formula contains:

 - Zinc oxide (16%).
 The maximum strength has 40% zinc oxide.

 - Mineral oil.

 - Peruvian Balsam

 - White Petrolatum (petroleum jelly).

 The Natural version switches out the mineral oil and petrolatum and adds aloe vera, beeswax, carnauba wax, citric acid, and hydrogenated caster oil.
-It’s pricey, however.
+It’s pricier than the regular version, however.